 - This will download and install the latest updates if available,

-- Restart Windows to apply these updates and check chrome perform well.
+- Restart Windows to apply these updates and check chrome performs well.

 Also, make sure the installed chrome browser is updated.
-Or you can manually check for an update google chrome following steps below.
+Or you can manually check for an update Google chrome following the steps below.